Skip to main content

 🌍

-Real-World Connection Children decode CVC words in beginner books, labels, classroom charts, and many first-reader activities.
+Real-World Connection Children decode CVC words in beginner books, labels, classroom charts, decodable readers, and many first-reader activities at home and school.

 Fun Fact!
-Many early reading books are built around CVC words because they help new readers feel successful fast.
+Many early reading books are built around CVC words because those patterns let new readers unlock lots of real words very quickly.